Dan-Blanchette/Pong_Project/README.md

 # Quick Launch Instructions:
-- Double Click the Pong_DanB.exe file
+- Double click the Pong_DanB.exe file
 - Player 1: use "w" and "s" to move the left padddle up and down.
 - Player 2: use "i" and "k" to move the right paddale up and down.
 - "h" will pause the game and access the help menu.